abuuzayr/techjobs/README.md

 blitz start
 ```

-7. If you get this error `Could not find a production build, you must run `blitz build` before starting`, then run the command and then rerun the command from step 6 again
+7. If you get this error `Could not find a production build`, you must run `blitz build`, then rerun the command from step 6 again

 ```
 blitz build